Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Introduction

 The isomorphisms above extend to $\widetilde{\mathbf{H}}_0(S) \simeq \Wn^\geq(S)$ and $\widetilde{\mathbf{H}}^c_0(S) \simeq \Wc^\geq(S)$.
 The above results hold mutatis mutandis in the presence of a torus $T$ acting on $S$.

-\begin{corollary*} If $c_1\Delta_S=0$ and there exists $q \in H^2(S,\Q)$ such that $q^2=s_2$, then $\mathbf{H}_0(S) \simeq U(\mathfrak{w}^+(S))$. \end{corollary*}
+\begin{corollary*} If $c_1\Delta_S=0$ and there exists $q \in H^2(S,\Q)$ such that $s_2=q^2$, then $\mathbf{H}_0(S) \simeq U(\mathfrak{w}^+(S))$. \end{corollary*}

 This corollary is in accordance with the general philosophy of Donaldson-Thomas theory for $2$ Calabi-Yau categories.
-In particular, $\mathfrak{w}^+(S)$ is the Lie algebra constructed by Davison-Kinjo~\cite{DK}; as a vector space, it is isomorphic to $\mathfrak{g}^{\text{ {$\mathrm{BPS}$}}}[u]$, where $\mathfrak{g}^{\text{ {$\mathrm{BPS}$}}}$ is the BPS Lie algebra of $\Coh_0(S)$ which was determined in \cite{DHSM}.
+In particular, $\mathfrak{w}^+(S)$ is the Lie algebra constructed in \cite{DHSM}.
+As a vector space, it is isomorphic to $\mathfrak{g}^{\text{ {$\mathrm{BPS}$}}}[u]$, where $\mathfrak{g}^{\text{ {$\mathrm{BPS}$}}}$ is the BPS Lie algebra of $\Coh_0(S)$ determined in \textit{loc. cit}.

 Our proof of Theorem~\ref{thmB} involves the construction and comparison of suitable faithful representations of both $W^\geq(S)$ and $\mathbf{H}_0^c(S)$.
-Following~\cite{KV} (see also \cite{DiacoPortaSala}) we introduce several notions of Hecke patterns in \S~\ref{sec:Hecke-patterns}.
-We deduce from the general formalism of COHAs that a left/right $S$-strong, resp. $S$-weak Hecke pattern gives rise to a left/right action of $\mathbf{H}_0(S)$, resp. $\mathbf{H}^c_0(S)$ on $\mathbf{V}(X):=\bigoplus_\alpha H_*(X_\alpha,\Q)$.
+Following~\cite{KV} we introduce several notions of Hecke patterns in \S\ref{sec:Hecke-patterns}.
+We deduce from the general formalism of COHAs that a left/right $S$-strong, resp. $S$-weak, Hecke pattern $X$ gives rise to a left/right action of $\mathbf{H}_0(S)$, resp. $\mathbf{H}^c_0(S)$, on the space